sass/dart-sass/CONTRIBUTING.md

 1. [Install the Dart SDK][].
 If you download an archive manually rather than using an installer, make sure the SDK's `bin` directory is on your `PATH`.

-2. In this repository, run `pub get`.
+2. In this repository, run `dart pub get`.
 This will install all of the Dart dependencies.

 3. [Install Node.js][].
 This is only necessary if you're making changes to the